Megaphone Chart Pattern Success Rate – Case Study

 1. Broadening price pattern: The Megaphone pattern is a broadening price pattern, meaning that it consists of two sloping trend lines, one going up and the other going down, that diverge from each other.

-2. Higher highs and lower lows: Within the Megaphone pattern, the price action makes higher highs and lower lows, meaning that the range of price movement is widening over time.
+2. Higher highs and lower lows: Within the Megaphone pattern, the price action makes higher and lower lows, meaning that the range of price movement is widening over time.

 3. Increasing volatility: As the price action moves back and forth between the two trend lines, the price swings become more volatile, with more significant price movements in both directions.